 (click to reveal biographies)

 Elena Bochukova is a geneticist investigating the genetic basis and molecular mechanisms underlying human neurological and endocrine disease.
-She is currently based at the Wellcome Trust-MRC Institute for Metabolic Science at University of Cambridge, where she studies the genetic factors leading to severe early-onset obesity.
-She previously worked at the Wellcome Trust Centre for Human Genetics and The Weatherall Institute of Molecular Medicine in Oxford.
+She is currently a PI and Lecturer in Genomics based at the Blizard Institute at Barts & The London School of Medicine and Dentistry, Queen Mary University of London.
+She previously worked at the MRC-Wellcome Institute of Metabolic Science (Cambridge), and the Wellcome Trust Centre for Human Genetics and The Weatherall Institute of Molecular Medicine in Oxford.
 Her background is in human molecular genetics and molecular biology with focus on gene expression phenomena.
-She is a member of the American Society of Human Genetics, the Society for Endocrinology-UK, and the Human Genome Organisation (HUGO); she has served on the Council of the Galton Institute since 2012.
+She is a member of the American Society of Human Genetics, the Society for Endocrinology-UK, and the Human Genome Organisation (HUGO); she has served on the Council of the Galton Institute since 2012

 Institution: School of Biological & Chemical Sciences, Queen Mary University of London